Schedule and Class Descriptions 2025

 For callers and dancers of ALL abilities

-Facilitated by Rachel Pusey
+Facilitated by Juliette Webb

 Are you a budding caller who would like to practice your teaching and prompting skills?
 Then join us for our Open Mic session!
 This is open to any caller who wants to practice prompting tried and true dances in front of a kind, forgiving audience—and an opportunity to work with some of our excellent staff musicians.
 There may also be opportunities to receive feedback, if desired.
 And of course, callers can’t practice without willing dancers, so please join us!
 Anyone may join, and drop-ins are welcome.